Global Counterfactual Explainer for Graph Neural Networks: Experiments

 \subsubsection{Explainer settings}

 We use a distance threshold $\theta$ of 0.05 for training all explainers.
+Since computing the exact graph edit distance is NP-hard, we apply a state-of-the-art neural approximation algorithm \cite{ranjan2021neural}.
 For \name, we set the teleportation probability $\tau=0.1$ and tune $\alpha$, the weight between individual coverage and gain of coverage, from $\{0, 0.5, 1\}$.
 A sensitivity analysis is presented in Section~\ref{sec:alpha_tune}.
 The number of VRRW iterations $M$ is set to 50000, which is enough for convergence as shown in Section~\ref{subsec::convergence} For baselines, we tune their hyperparameters to achieve the best local counterfactual rates while maintaining an average distance to input graphs that is smaller than the distance threshold $\theta$.